 You are here

-Paolo Traverso is the Director of the Center for Information Technology - IRST (FBK-ICT) at Fondazione Bruno Kessler, a research center of about 200 researchers and developers working on engineering, content, and interaction.
+Paolo Traverso is the Director of the Center for Information Technology - IRST (FBK-ICT) at Fondazione Bruno Kessler, a research center of about 200 researchers and developers working on Artificial Intelligence, Data Science, Security and Safety, Software Quality.
 From 2011 until June 2014 he was also CEO of Trento RISE (the Trento Research, Innovation, and Education System), the association between FBK and the University of Trento, which is part of the European Institution of Innovation and Technology (EIT) in ICT, the EIT DIGITAL (formerly EIT ICT Labs).
 Since February 2017 Paolo Traverso has been appointed as Chair of the Node Strategy Committee of the EIT Digital Italian Co-Location Centre.

-His main research interests are in Software and Services, Artificial Intelligence, Automated Planning, and the Automated Verification and Synthesis of software systems.
+His main research interests are in Artificial Intelligence, Automated Planning, Software Services and Automated Verification and Synthesis of software systems.
 He contributed to research in automated planning with a novel technique called "planning as model checking", which is now the basis for his work on supporting the automated composition and run-time monitoring of service oriented applications.

 He was Program Chair of the International Conference on Automated Planning (ICAPS) and Area Chair for Planning and Control of the European Conference on Artificial Intelligence (ECAI) in 2002, General and Program Chair of the International Conference on Service-Oriented Computing (ICSOC) in 2004 and 2005, Program Chair of the 13th International Conference on Artificial Intelligence: Methodology, Systems, Applications (AIMSA), Area Chair for Distributed Systems of the European Conference on Artificial Intelligence (ECAI) in 2008, Program Chair of the First Future Internet Symposium (FIS 2008) in 2008, and Program Chair of the 6th European Semantic Web Conference (ESWC) in 2009.
 He served in the Senior Program Committee for ICAPS-2010, 20th International Conference on Automated Planning and Scheduling, and in the Advisory Board of IJCAI'11, the 22nd International Joint Conference on Artificial Intelligence.
 In 2005, he was nominated ECCAI fellow "for pioneering work in the field of Artificial Intelligence, and outstanding service to the AI community".